ranbureand/sitefolio/_projects/sempiternity.markdown

 </div>

 <div class="figures">
-    {% include image.html size="l" src="sempiternity_12_indice_1280_00.png" alt="A screenshot of Sempiternity, a site/collection of witty short stories." caption="The index of the pieces." color="#D9F2F2" %}
+    {% include image.html size="xl" src="sempiternity_12_indice_1280_00.png" alt="A screenshot of Sempiternity, a site/collection of witty short stories." caption="The index of the pieces." color="#D9F2F2" %}
 </div>

 Pieces in Sempiternity often share a common **motif**, which is identifiable thanks to the **pixel art icon** opening the short story.